-Core Courses (13 Courses):
+Core Courses (8 Courses):

-EASC 201 Principles of Earth System Science ENVS 101 Introduction to Environmental Science and Policy ENVS 246 Sustainability and Social Justice ENVS 272 Global Environmental Issues EVSS 460 Thesis in Environment, Society, and Sustainability GEOG 110 World Regional Geography GEOG 216 Introduction to Geographical Information Systems GEOG 235 Environmental Law and Policy GEOG 240 Community Land Use Policy GEOG 260 Introduction to Urban Studies and Planning in the United States GEOG 375 Sustainable Management of Natural Resources or GEOG 380 Making Places Sustainable GEOL 108/108L Physical Geology with Lab STAT 117 Introduction to Statistics SOCIAL JUSTICE CONCENTRATION (USUJ) Required Concentration Core (4 courses): Choose two (2) courses from the following policy options, only one (1) of which may be at the 100-level: EASC 308 Climatology and the Future of Human Society ENVS 218 Energy Science and Policy: The Pursuit of Sustainability EVSS 490 Independent Study in Environment, Society, and Sustainability EVSS 495 Internship in Environment, Society, and Sustainability GEOG 165 Global Cities GEOG 180 Native Americans: The Original Injustice on American Soil GEOG 201 Money, Power, and Space: Introduction to Economic Geography GEOG 208 The Environment, Health, and Disease GEOG 390 Special Topics in Regional Geography PHIL 234 Environmental Ethics POSC 229 Public Policy Analysis POSC 325 Public Management Choose two (2) courses from the following geospatial techniques options: ENVS 333 Digital Field Methods: Drones, Data, & Artificial Intelligence GEOG 111 The Digital Earth GEOG 214 Spatial Analysis Using Geographic Information Systems GEOG 300 Geospatial Applications Using Python GEOG 316 Advanced Geographic Information Systems GEOG 328 Introduction to Remote Sensing ENVIRONMENTAL SCIENCES MAJOR (U_ET) This major combines a strong foundation in science, emphasizing biology, with broad training in geographical theory and techniques.
+ENVS 246 Sustainability and Social Justice GEOG 110 World Regional Geography GEOG 235 Environmental Law and Policy GEOG 240 Land Use Law and Policy GEOG 260 Introduction to Urban Studies and Planning in the United States GEOG 375 Sustainable Management of Natural Resources or GEOG 380 Making Places Sustainable GEOL 208/208L Principles of Physical Geology with Lab STAT 117 Introduction to Statistics or STAT 208 Statistics for the Natural Sciences or ENVS 202 Data Analysis for Scientists SOCIAL JUSTICE CONCENTRATION (USUJ) Required Concentration Core (4 courses): Choose two (2) courses from the following Policy options, only one (1) of which may be at the 100-level: EASC 308 Climatology and the Future of Human Society ENVS 218 Energy Science and Policy: The Pursuit of Sustainability EVSS 490 Independent Study in Environment, Society, and Sustainability EVSS 495 Internship in Environment, Society, and Sustainability GEOG 180 Native Americans: The Original Injustice on American Soil GEOG 201 Money, Power, and Space: Introduction to Economic Geography GEOG 208 The Environment, Health, and Disease GEOG 225 Population Food and Development GEOG 390 Special Topics in Regional Geography PHIL 234 Environmental Ethics POSC 229 Public Policy Analysis POSC 325 Public Management Choose two (2) courses from the following Geospatial options: ENVS 333 Digital Field Methods: Drones, Data, & Artificial Intelligence GEOG 111 Visualizing Social and Environmental Justice GEOG 214 Spatial Analysis Using Geographic Information Systems GEOG 300 Geospatial Applications Using Python GEOG 316 Advanced Geographic Information Systems GEOG 328 Introduction to Remote Sensing ENVIRONMENTAL SCIENCES MAJOR (U_ET) This major combines a strong foundation in science, emphasizing biology, with broad training in geographical theory and techniques.
 This program prepares students to solve complex multidisciplinary problems and to communicate effectively with the scientific community and the general public.
 Students graduating with this major will be prepared to successfully obtain positions with consulting firms, governmental agencies, private corporations, and non-profit organizations.
 They will be prepared for work as environmental analysts, town wetlands administrators, environmental educators, or environmental scientists.
 They will also be prepared to pursue graduate studies in Environmental Science, Conservation Biology, Resource Management, Environmental Planning, Environmental Engineering, Environmental Law, and Environmental Education.
 Graduates who choose not to pursue careers in Environmental Science will be well prepared for any career that requires a strong science background emphasizing data analysis, critical thinking, integration of complex information, spatial interpretation skills, effective communication and problem resolution skills.
-Required Major Core course (1):
+Required Major Core courses (5):